 These consultations include children with disabilities themselves, parents of children with disabilities, community leaders, Organisations of Persons with Disabilities (OPDs), government officials, teachers, and other education professionals.
 The learnings and evidence from these consultations will be captured and used to advocate for strengthened support for a broader inclusive Early Childhood Development project with key stakeholders and policy makers in Zambia.

-If you are interested in supporting the funding of this project, get in touch with firstname.lastname@example.org.
+If you are interested in supporting the funding of this project, please do get in touch.